side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-23.x/MoreResources.md

 ## Join the community

 Ask questions and find answers from other Jest users like you.
 [Reactiflux](http://www.reactiflux.com/) is a Discord chat where a lot of Jest discussion happens.
-Check out the [#jest](https://discord.gg/MWRhKCj) channel.
+Check out the [\#jest](https://discord.gg/MWRhKCj) channel.

-Follow the [Jest Twitter account](https://twitter.com/fbjest) and [blog](/blog/) to find out what's happening in the world of Jest.
+Follow the [Jest Twitter account](https://twitter.com/fbjest) and [blog](/blog/) to find out what’s happening in the world of Jest.